 With the declaration of war, many Companies and Patrols volunteered their services to the authorities as teams - and were soon put to work.
 One Patrol helped at an evacuated nursery every morning - including bathing dozens of babies and feeding many infants and children - the Child Nurse interest badges they wore being considered sufficient qualification.
 A group of Rangers worked at a hospital, and from initially doing unskilled work such as washing flower vases, they soon progressed to giving injections and dispensing from the medicine trolley, as they showed their reliability and trustworthiness.
-Many Guide units were involved in collecting waste material - waste paper, glass, metal, jam jars, cotton reels, and sphagnum moss to make dressings, as well as fruit for preserving, rose hips for syrup making and herbs for medicinal use.
-Guides in many areas were involved in 'Dig For Victory', creating and maintaining vegetable plots to produce much-needed fresh food through the year to eke out rations, and helping with farm work on weekends and holidays.
+Many Guide units were involved in collecting waste material - waste paper, glass, metal, jam jars, cotton reels, and sphagnum moss to make dressings, as well as fruit for preserving, rose hips for syrup making and conkers and herbs for medicinal use.
+Guides in many areas were involved in 'Dig For Victory', creating and maintaining vegetable plots to produce much-needed fresh food through the year to eke out rations, and helping with farm work on weekends and during school holidays.
 Some units switched to meeting on Saturday mornings, especially if they were based in urban areas and their meeting places were hard to blackout - as air raids tended to be at night, making daytime meetings safer.
 Later in the war, particularly in south-east England, evening meetings would sometimes be held in various Guides' houses, with the Guides then staying overnight there, so they were in easy reach of household shelters if doodlebugs became a problem, as intact halls to meet in were harder to come by.